h-eugene/Obsidian/The first grading midterm.md

    $$3 = \{2,\{2\}\} = \{\{1,\{1\}\},\{\{1,\{1\}\}\}\}$$
 ### Prove These Representations Are Sets:

-According to naive set theory, any collection of sets is itlesf
+According to naive set theory, any collection of sets is itself a set.
+We know that the empty set $\emptyset$ is a valid set.
+Since each subsequent number is built from previously defined sets, each natural number is indeed a set.

+By **induction**:
+- Base case: $0=\emptyset$ is a set by definition.
+- Inductive step: If $n-1$ is a set, then $n=\{n-1,\{n-1\}\}$ is also a set, because it's the union of two sets (the previous number and a set containing the previous number).

+Thus, each natural number $n$ constructed in this way is indeed a set.

+##